imagej/imagej.github.io/_pages/Clojure_Scripting.md

 A beautiful example of using lazy sequences and applying functions to one or more sequences at a time.

-Below, the sequence <i>fibs</i> is defined in such a way that it contains all possible [fibonacci numbers](wikipedia_Fibonacci_number "wikilink").
+Below, the sequence <i>fibs</i> is defined in such a way that it contains all possible {% include wikipedia title='Fibonacci number' text='fibonacci numbers'%}.
 Since such sequence is infinite, we declared it as <i>lazy</i> sequence, that creates new elements only when they are asked for.

 The <i>lazy-cat</i> clojure function creates such lazy sequence by concatenation of two sequences: the first sequence is <i>0, 1</i> (which takes the role of feeder or initialization sequence), and the second sequence is the result of a <i>map</i> operation over two subsets of the <i>fibs</i> sequence itself: the full and the full minus the first element (hence the <i>rest</i> operation to obtain the list of all elements without the first).